TotempaaltJ/dotfiles/README.md

   occurrence of {{dotfiles}} replaced by the path to the dotfiles repository.
 This is so you can add any machine-specific configuration to the actual files.

+* `installs/`
+  This is where I got sick of installing new machines by hand with all the different apps that need to be set up.
+Short and simple installation scripts for a bunch of different tools any Mac(!) machine should need.
+Do not run on servers or on Linux machines.
+It will break.

 ## How to use